 The cold handcuffs grip your wrists like ice rings, only these rings won’t melt away on their own.
-Considering that you’ve just been taken into custody for drug trafficking, you need the help of a drug lawyer to save your reputation and your future.
+Considering that you’ve just been taken into custody for drug trafficking and other felony or misdemeanor criminal charges in North Carolina.
+You need the help of a Board Certified Criminal Law Specialist in Raleigh NC and someone experienced handling allegations of criminal charges including:

-Laws on drug trafficking penalize the sale, transportation and import of illegal drugs, including methamphetamine, heroin, cocaine and marijuana.
+The NC Criminal Laws (N.C.G.S.
+Chapter 14: Criminal Laws) on drug trafficking penalize the sale, transportation, and import of illegal drugs, including methamphetamine, heroin, cocaine, and marijuana.
 Prescription drugs, including sleeping pills or painkillers, are also covered under these laws.

 Unfortunately, if police reportedly found you to be in possession of drugs, you may end up with a drug trafficking charge — not just a possession charge — if authorities believe that your intent was to sell these drugs.